Josh Ralph (athlete)

 Joshua "Josh" Ralph (born 27 October 1991) is an Australian middle-distance runner.
-He was a participant at the 2013 World Championships in Athletics and the 2014 Commonwealth Games and is a current Oceanian Record holder in the 4 × 800 m.
+He competed in multiple World Athletics Championships, World Relay Championships and Commonwealth Games and is a current Oceanian Record holder in the 4 × 800 m.

 Biography

 Ralph was born in Sydney and started Little Athletics at North Rocks, New South Wales, when he was nine.
-He was educated at Newington College where he was Captain of both Athletics and Cross Country in the schools GPS teams in 2009.
-Ralph went on a student exchange to France for the whole of 2010.
-Currently he is at the University of Sydney studying to become a Bachelor of Applied Science (Exercise and Sport Science) and also plays a number of musical instruments.
-In 2013 Ralph won the Balmoral Burn, an event created by fellow Old Newingtonian Phil Kearns.
+He was educated at Newington College where he captained both Athletics and Cross Country teams.
+In 2013 Ralph won the Balmoral Burn, a charity event created by ex-Wallaby Phil Kearns where participants run 420m up a steep street with a gradient of 14%.
+In 2014 he studied Exercise and Sport Science at the University of Sydney.

+Ralph competed in the 2014 Commonwealth Games in the 800m, but missed the finals, breaking his foot during the heats.

+In 2016 he narrowly missed out on selection for the Olympics, despite meeting the qualifying time.

+Ralph also competed in the 2018 Commonwealth Games where he ran the 800m and the 4 × 400 m relay.
+He narrowly missed the final in the 800m, and the 4 × 400 m relay team was disqualified after teammate Steve Solomon lined up in the wrong lane.

+Ralph retired from professional athletics in 2021.